0-mostafa-rezaee-0/LaTeX-dev-copilot/README.md

 - Reference validation
 - Health reports

-# 5. Contributing

-Contributions are welcome!
-Please read our contributing guidelines before submitting pull requests.

-# 6. License

-This project is licensed under the MIT License - see the LICENSE file for details.

-# 7. Acknowledgments
+# 5. Acknowledgments

 - FlexiTeX template adapted from GTkernel-PaperFactory
 - Scientific Paper template adapted from JDLanctot
 - Dissertate template adapted from suchow
 - Research Paper template adapted from aalekhpatel07

+# 6. Contact Information

+For questions not addressed in the resources above, please connect with [Mostafa Rezaee](https://www.linkedin.com/in/mostafa-rezaee/) on LinkedIn for personalized assistance.